giovaneliberato/opass/README.md

 >
 ⚠️ ⠀**Important**
 ```
 This is a semi-cached tool.
-All the files are needed are inside $HOME/.opass/
+All the files needed are stored inside $HOME/.opass/

 OPass makes a copy of your private key (for quick login) and the item's title and UUID.
 If you consider this as sensitive information please do not use this tool.